 In 1992 council established the 'Friends of the Colac Botanic Gardens' to provide advice and support in relation to the planning, development and management of the gardens.
 The friend's group has been instrumental in providing technical and practical advice about the gardens and fund-raising for projects.

-The Botanic Gardens Master Plan guides the management and development of the gardens.
-The gardens are not part of the project, however they are particularly important to the Lake Colac Foreshore Master Plan because:
+The Botanic Gardens Master Plan10 guides the management and development of the gardens.
+The formal part of the gardens are not part of the project, however they are particularly important to the Lake Colac Foreshore Master Plan because: